 - Helmets are becoming common practice for most skiers, but they are extremely important for ski racers.
 Further, even young ski racers should have a hard-ear helmet- meaning that the material covering the ears is made of the same material and attached to the rest of the helmet.
 However, it is not required that young ski racers have a FIS certified helmet.

-- While it may not be necessary to have an entire quiver of skis at a young age, ski racers should at least have a pair of skis that is race or carving oriented.
+- While it may not be necessary to have an entire quiver of skis at a young age, ski racers should have at least one pair of skis that are race or carving oriented.
 If they are just starting out and only want one pair of skis then, a multi-discipline youth race ski is a great solution.

-- Even if your child is just starting out with racing, they still need a pair of ski poles.
+- Even if your child is a beginning racer, they still need a pair of ski poles.
 If you do not believe that they are ready for poles yet then it may be best to spend another year honing their skills before joining a race team.
-As they get older, racers can progress to two pairs of poles- one for slalom and one for Giant Slalom.
-However, to begin with, they just need a pair of generic straight poles.
+As they get older, racers can progress to two pairs of poles - one for slalom and one for Giant Slalom.
+However, to begin they just need one pair of generic straight poles.

 - It is important that all skiers have properly fitting ski boots but for racers, it is a necessity.
 A pair of properly fitting ski boots will help ski racers gain better control while drastically improving their performance.
 Generally, racers go for a tighter ski boot fit, but this may not be necessary for entry-level youth racers.

 - Speed suites allow for more agility while skiing and help eliminate wind drag.
 Because of this, they are required for higher-level or older racers, but they are not necessarily required for young ski racers who are just starting out.
 For most young ski racers, their technique will be a more significant influencer and their race results.

 - Pole guards are an important safety factor for slalom skiing, but they are not needed until racers begin skiing in ‘tall gates’.
 Most youth-centered slalom races only have ‘stubby’ gates- which do not go above the skier’s knees.